PROJECT MANAGEMENT FOR PRODUCT DEVELOPMENT OF MEDICAL DEVICESPUBLIC COURSE / IN-HOUSE COURSE

 Yes, the course material includes a course binder with hand-out slides where a majority of the presented content is included.

-Are you accredited or certified to give this training?
+Is the instructor accredited or certified to give this training?

 The instructor maintains a PMP certification from the Project Management Institute.
 For the design control elements of the course, there is no certification or accreditation, however the instructor has conducted training in the field for many years and continuously participates in authoring standards such as the ISO 13485 and ISO 14971.
 Ensuring the instructor has the most up to date knowledge and information is the highest qualifications for teaching the course.